 Pages are static and are not listed by date.
 Pages do not use tags or categories.
 An About page is the classic example.

-Here are 5 tips to help you get started with your About Me page.
+Here are five tips to help you get started with your “About Me” page.

-- Talk to your reader directly
+- Talk directly to your readers.

 - Tell the story of your professional journey.

 Explain how you got to where you are today, and where you you want to go as you continue your professional journey.
 Your backstory will make you approachable as an author because it allows your readers to relate to you in a personal.
 Enable your readers to understand how you know what you know, and how and why reading your blog will connect to their own journeys.

 Writing blog posts, and your “About Me” page, is not intended to be viewed as academic papers.
 This page is … well… simply about YOU and what makes you tick.
 Don’t be too formal.
 Write the way you would speak to someone who is sitting next to you.
 If you are funny, write it in a funny style.
 If you are multilingual, write it in the languages you most often speak, and so on.

 Consider including an image, short video, or quote card on your “About Me” page to add a dimension of learning about you that enhances your textual information.

 Here are a few examples of “About Me” pages:

 You might be wondering: Where do I create a new page or edit the default sample page on my blog for my “About Me” page?
 Follow this these step-by-step instructions for a WordPress platform.
 If you have a blog on another platform, such as Blogger, you should be able to easily adapt these instructions to locate the area and process to follow to create a new page.